adambard/learnxinyminutes-docs/whip.html.markdown

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ; 3.
 Logic and Control sequences

-; The `if` function is pretty simple, though different than most imperitave langs.
+; The `if` function is pretty simple, though different than most imperative langs.
 (if true "returned if first arg is true" "returned if first arg is false") ; => "returned if first arg is true"